Sangramxd/F25_CVE_Denver/README.md

   - `Angiogram_*bin*.png`
     Example binarized outputs for different thresholds / configurations.

 > Each branch represents individual contributions and experiments.
-The final consolidated pipeline is mostly reflected in the `Sangram` and `Vrishabh` branches.
+The final consolidated pipeline is mostly reflected in the Local system implementation.

 ---